Jeiwan/uniswapv3-book/src/milestone_4/multi-pool-swaps.md

     ...
 ```

-And the only change we have in the body of the function is usage of `getPool` to find the pool address:
+The only change we have in the body of the function is the usage of `getPool` to find the pool address:
 ```solidity
     ...
     IUniswapV3Pool pool = getPool(